T-rex007/SeleniumLuckyDiceAutomation/README.md

 ## How to run?

+In the Terminal You must first Navigate to the folder when program is located
+<code>cd ..</code>
+<code>cd LuckyDice/SeleniumLuckyDiceAutomation-master </code>

 ### To run program in testing mode (input parmeters specified  in code only)
 <code>python bot.py test</code>
 <br>